linkarzu/linkarzu.github.io/_posts/keyboards/glove80.md

 - The goal is to have 1 key to do both functions
 - I'm also using the pinkies for the last 2 rows, instead of my ring fingers, it's less of a stretch

+### 241013

+- Today, Oct 13th 2024, I charged the battery to 100%, want to see how long it lasts
+- 2 computers connected via Bluetooth
+- no lights

+### 241028

+- The left side of the keyboard ran out of battery today and turned off
+- Right side of the keyboard battery is still 5/6
+- Not sure if this is a firmware issue or an issue with the battery itself on the left half

 ## Pros and cons